mspalti/iiif_dspace_workflows/README.md

 # Additional Requirements

-Creating a record that has images in the `IIIF` bundle and an IIIF `entity.type` embeds the Mirador viewer in the Angular UI and queries the REST API for the item manifest.
-To render images the viewer needs to know how to request images from the image server.
-For searchable items the IIIF REST endpoint needs the location of the Solr index.
+When you create a record that has images in the `IIIF` bundle and an IIIF `entity.type`, the Mirador viewer is embedded in the
+Angular UI and the REST API is queried for the Item manifest.
+In IIIF lingo, these steps rely on the IIIF the Presentation API.
+To render images the viewer needs to know how to request images from the image server (IIIF Image API).
+For searchable items, the REST endpoint also needs to know the location of the Solr index (IIIF Search API).
+This configuration information is provided in new DSpace configuration properties.

 ## Image Server